r-grandorder/tri-hermes/en/pages/avalon.md

 ---

 **Fujimaru 2:**
-Oh no you don't, Beryl! !
+Oh no you don't, Beryl!!

 ---